mmbman/Katagiri/index.md

 1. Blue Cliff Record, Case 84 – Talk 2
 1. Impermanence and the Meaning of Silence
 1. Three Aspects of Buddha's Silence
-1. Shobogenzo: Sansuikyo: Eastern Mountains Traveling on the Water
+1. Shobogenzo Sansuikyo: Eastern Mountains Traveling on the Water
 1. On a Poem by the Boatman: Fishing with a Straight Hook
 1. What is Right Human Effort – Part 1
 1. What is Right Human Effort – Part 2